gouyang/gouyang.github.io/content/posts/The most boring person - Immanuel Kant.md

 - The duty of self-respect.

 "We are not rich by what we possess but by what we can do without."

+"Science is organized knowledge.
+Wisdom is organized life."

+"Morality is not the doctrine of how we may make ourselves happy, but how we may make ourselves worthy of happiness."